aykutozmen/High-Availability-using-Corosync-and-Pacemaker-on-Ubuntu-16.04/README.md

   # crm node standby primary
   # crm node online secondary
 ```
 Or run the script named **change_node.sh** in order to float the cluster IP on the servers without any packet loss.
+This script needs to be run on Server A. You should monitor the status of cluster with **crm_mon** command.